dtn7/dtn7-rs/doc/erouting.md

 dtnd → external

-The ``IncomingBundleWithoutPreviousNode`` is emitted when a bundle is incoming with a previous node.
+The ``IncomingBundleWithoutPreviousNode`` is emitted when a bundle is incoming without a previous node.

 ```json
 {